Subjective and Objective Quality-of-Experience Evaluation Study for Live Video Streaming: TaoLive QoE database

-Where $i$ represents the frame index of the compressed video, adjustments to certain PTS values are necessary in order to ensure smooth playback following a stall event.
-Specifically, the PTS interval for fast-playing video frames should be reduced based on the predetermined acceleration rate, while maintaining unchanged intervals for other video frames.
-The PTS interval is a constant within the FFmpeg structure AVPacket (replaced by pkt.duration below).
-The frame index, PTS, and pkt.duration of the video are calculated as $PTS = index * pkt.duration$.
-The total number of accelerated playing video frames following the occurrence of a stall event in this database is directly related to the duration of said stall event.
-It represents the cumulative count of accelerated playing video frames required to fully catch up with the live progress that was delayed due to the stall event.
-The total number of fast-playing video frames $QN = \left\{qn_1,qn_2,...,qn_m \right\}$ is given by
+where $i$ represents the frame index of the compressed video, adjustments to certain PTS values are necessary in order to ensure smooth playback following a stalling event.
+Specifically, the PTS interval for accelerated-playing video frames should be reduced based on the predetermined acceleration rate, while keeping the intervals for other frames unchanged.
+In the FFmpeg structure AVPacket, the PTS interval is represented as a constant (pkt.duration).
+The frame index, PTS, and pkt.duration of the video are calculated as $\rm PTS = index * pkt.duration$.The total number of accelerated video frames after a stalling event is directly proportional to the duration of the stall.
+This count reflects the cumulative number of accelerated frames needed to catch up with the live stream's progress delayed by the stall.
+The total number of accelerated-playing video frames, $QN = \left\{qn_1,qn_2,...,qn_M \right\}$, is given by